Genius busy bag ideas for church (and other quiet places)

 But there are lots of reasons you might want to have a stash of busy bags handy:

-• At the doctor’s office (when you have to take them to your appointments, especially- usually no toys around)
+- At the doctor’s office (when you have to take them to your appointments, especially)

 Tips for choosing the best church busy bag activities

-• Take into account your child’s individual skill level.
+- Take into account your child’s individual skill level.
 Don’t pack complicated items in busy bags for toddlers.
 (Things that will frustrate your kiddo.)
-That kinda defeats the purpose of a quiet bag.

-• Same as above – consider your child’s age and how they will play with the items you choose.
-For instance, my 3.5-year-old loves littlest pet shop toys, but I discovered she only wants them to talk to each other (and tries to make me play and talk with them) and that’s less than ideal!
+- Consider your child’s age and how they will play with the items you choose.
+For instance, my 3.5-year-old loves our old littlest pet shop toys, but I discovered she only wants them to talk to each other (and tries to make me play and talk with them) and that’s less than ideal!

 Again, just 2-3 items is all you need per bag.
 You can build a “stash” over time for swapping out items.